jpswade/jpswade.github.io/_posts/2024/2024-12-24-look-after-your-health.md

 Running has become a part of who I am.

 Why?
 Your health is more important than you can imagine.
 It's the foundation for enjoying and achieving anything in life.
-On days when I don't want to run, I imagine someone who can'tperhaps they are bedridden, someone who can only dream of running.
-On the tough days, that's what has motivated me to put on my kit and get out the door.
+On days when I don't want to run, I imagine that there people who would give anything to be able to run.
+There are people who can't, who can only dream of running.
+There are people who overcome incredible odds to run.
+One day, I won't be able to run.
+On the tough days, that's what I think about, and it motivates me to put on my kit and get out the door.

 Even with this mindset, burnout caught up with me.
 On the subject of stress, I was once asked by my manager to let him know when it was all getting too much.
 I explained to him that I stop exercising when I'm starting to burn out.
 Despite